ortus-docs/testbox-docs/primers/spies_&_mocking.md

 # Spies & Mocking

-Please refer to our [MockBox](http://wiki.coldbox.org/wiki/MockBox.cfm) guide to take advantage of all the mocking and stubbing you can do.
+Please refer to our [MockBox](../../mockbox/index.md) section to take advantage of all the mocking and stubbing you can do.
 However, every BDD TestBundle has the following functions available to you for mocking and stubbing purposes:

 * makePublic( target, method, newName ) - Exposes private methods from objects as public methods
 * querySim( queryData ) - Simulate a query